BrunoChampionGalvez/pdfizzai-front/README-custom.md

-# Refery AI Frontend
+# RefDoc AI Frontend

-Frontend for Refery AI - an application for uploading PDFs and chatting with AI about their contents.
+Frontend for RefDoc AI - an application for uploading PDFs and chatting with AI about their contents.

 ## Technologies